 Anthony, Knicks rally from 13 down to beat Pacers 87-81

-Carmelo Anthony scored 15 of his 22 points in the fourth quarter, Derrick Rose added 16 points and the New York Knicks overcame a 13-point third-quarter deficit to beat the Indiana Pacers 87-81 on Tuesday night.
-Knicks forward Kristaps Porzingis exited in the third quarter with a left leg injury.
+Carmelo Anthony scored 15 of his 22 points in the fourth quarter and had 13 rebounds, Derrick Rose added 16 points and the New York Knicks overcame a 13-point deficit in the third quarter to beat the Indiana Pacers 87-81 Anthony, Knicks rally from 13 down to beat Pacers 87-81 Carmelo Anthony scored 15 of his 22 points in the fourth quarter and had 13 rebounds, Derrick Rose added 16 points and the New York Knicks overcame a 13-point deficit in the third quarter to beat the Indiana Pacers 87-81 Check out this story on USATODAY.com: http://usat.ly/2mHz7C4 Indiana Pacers' Myles Turner drives past New York Knicks' Willy Hernangomez, of Spain, during the first half of an NBA basketball game, Tuesday, March 14, 2017, in New York.

 Add your comments below